What’s on your teacher wish list this holiday season?

 3. Create Alignments for the Winter Break

-Using the information from your Reports, you can create Alignments, such as Assignments or Plans, throughout December.
+Using the information from your Reports, you can go to your Assessments tool and create Alignments, such as Assignments or Plans, throughout December.

 This means you can give students practice with specific skills or math questions — even during their days off.

 - Perform formative assessments to inform your January lessons.

 All while students play over the winter break!

 When your students return to class, they’ll be all ready to keep learning and tackle new math skills, like the math wizards they are.

 “Prodigy is great because I’ll notice on weekends or over school holidays, the kids are continuing to play Prodigy and practice their math facts!”